kalvir781/kalv/vlog/index.md

 ---

 480p MP4 recorder.
 Easily record videos to save locally right from the browser.
+NOTE: Works better on desktop and smaller videos. iOS is a little janky and haven't tested on mobile chrome.

 <div id="vlog">
     <video id="preview" width="640" height="480" autoplay muted></video>